ricmclaughlin/ricmclaughlin.github.com/_posts/2017-04-15-aws-devops-overview.md

 No DNS change? all-at-once, rolling, immutable, blue/green with launch config change OR ASG swap

 No downtime?
-Blue/Green
+Blue/Green or rolling

 Pre-baked AMI?
 Cloudformation &amp; OpsWorks

-Canary Analysis = Route53; not well supported with Elastic Beanstalk
+Canary Analysis = Route53 or an ELB; not well supported with Elastic Beanstalk

 ### Hybrid Deployment Models

-Use CloudFormation to deploy EB apps

-Use CloudFormation to deploy OpsWorks stacks
+* CloudFormation with Puppet - puppet master holds instruction and definitions; clients connect and follow instructions

+* CloudFormation with Chef - better for longer deployments

+* CloudFormation with Elastic BeanStalk - less flexible than OpsWorks; better with immutable deployments